White Chocolate Macadamia Blondies are deliciously moist blondies with an intense vanilla flavor and a nutty crunch!

-Along with all that vanilla, there are notes of toffee and butterscotch as well.
-It’s a monochromatic but complex layering of flavors that pack a big punch!
+With chunks of white chocolate and a good dose of vanilla, these might be the ultimate blondies for vanilla fans… that lovely flavor really lingers.
+But along with all that vanilla, there are notes of toffee and butterscotch as well.
+And let’s not forget the unique buttery crunch of macadamia nuts!
+It’s a monochromatic but complex layering of flavors that pack a big punch in these white chocolate macadamia blondies.

-what type of white chocolate should you use for these blondies?
+what type of white chocolate for these blondies?

 What is it about brown sugar?
 Of all the boxes, bags and packets in my baking arsenal, it’s the one thing I’m most likely to be out of at any given moment.
 Or, if I’m not completely out, the remaining bit has gone rock solid.
-And when that moment comes right in the middle of making blondies, it becomes a crisis.
+And when that moment comes right in the middle of making my favorite white chocolate macadamia blondies, it becomes a crisis.

 So I decided to try an old trick—make it myself.
 Brown sugar is really just white sugar before the molasses has been refined out of it.
 So put a bit of molasses back in and—voila—you have brown sugar.
 And I have to say, from the feel and scent of it, it’s better brown sugar than you can buy.
 I couldn’t stop sniffing it!